Discriminating scalar ultralight dark matter from quasi-monochromatic gravitational waves in LISA: Sensitivity of LISA to ULDM couplings

 respectively for $T_\mathrm{obs} \ll \tau(f)$ and $T_\mathrm{obs} \gg \tau(f)$, where we took into account the different normalization amplitude of the signal (from Eq.~\eqref{eq:Doppler_pseudoscalar_DM}) and that it oscillates at twice the axion frequency.

 In Fig.~\ref{fig:constraints_fa}, we show in pink the sensitivity of LISA to $1/f_a$ coupling.
 At axion masses between $10^{-17}$ and $10^{-14}$ eV, LISA would be competitive with current best laboratory constraints set by MICROSCOPE \cite{Gue25}, improving them by a factor $\mathcal{O}(1)$.
+Note that this coupling can also be constrained by the observation of astrophysical objects such as white dwarfs or neutron stars, as it modifies the nucleon effective mass inside the body \cite{Balkin23,Balkin24, Gomez24,Kumamoto25}.